Adam-Kay/Batch-Encoder/.github/ISSUE_TEMPLATE/improvement.md

 ### Improvement Description
 A short description of the improvement to be made.

-### Functionality / Design
-What functionality / design the new feature should have.

 ### How to implement
 How could the improvement be implemented?
+What design does the improvement have?